jetify-com/devbox/docs/app/docs/devbox_cloud/beta_faq.md

 To start a Devbox playground from your Browser, you will need a Github Account.

-### Does my project need to use Devbox to use Devbox playgorund?
+### Does my project need to use Devbox to use Devbox playground?

 While you can open any Github Repo in a Devbox playground, you will need a `devbox.json` to install packages or configure the environment.
 You can add any packages in your shell by running `devbox add <pkg>`